 From our earliest days of recovering food, we saw how people living in poverty depended on fast or processed foods.
 We started to see the connection between hunger and obesity - how hungry people often didn't look hungry.
 By emphasizing healthy low-cost ingredients, including fresh produce, our programs empower participants to meet their own food needs and get the most nutrition out of their limited budgets.

 Share Our Strength's Cooking Matters

-Inter-Faith Food Shuttle is the lead partner in North Carolina for Share Our Strength's nutrition education program, Cooking Matters.
+Inter-Faith Food Shuttle is the largest implementation partner in North Carolina for Share Our Strength's nutrition education program, Cooking Matters.
 As part of the No Kid Hungry campaign to end childhood hunger in America, the Cooking Matters and Cooking Matters at the Store curriculum teaches participants to shop smarter, use nutrition information to make healthier choices, and cook delicious affordable meals.

 How it Works: